thammegowda/summary/nmt/content/03-unsup/01-unsupervised-nmt.md

 * Denoising auto encoder, reconstruct from a noisy input
 * (This paper has good citations to relevant work; semi supervised, autoencoder etc)

 * LSTM with 300 dims, 3 layers.
 Two models: Src-to-tgt and tgt-to-src models: all encoder layers are shared, all decoder layers are shared.
-So only generator matrix is different for both the languages.
-They actually have two models, LSTM layers are shared.
+I assume embeddings are frozen (pretrained, algined).
+So only the generator matrix is different for both the languages (they are not tied to input embeddings unlike the recent trend).
+They actually have two models, but LSTM layers are shared.
 * Denoising auto encoders: drop words, shuffle the order of tokens (upper bound k on how many timesteps max a token can move).
 They found 10% word drop and k=3 be good parameters
 * Cross-domain loss (aka cycle loss) x -> C(x) -> y -> C(y) -> x'.
 C is corruption operator.
 Similarly, y -> C(y) -> x -> C(x) -> y'.
 * Adversarial training: Encoding of x and y sentences should be indistinguishable
 * Final objective is: is linear combination of following
   * AE src->src
   * AE tgt->tgt
-  * CycleLoss src->tgt->src
+  * Cross Domain aka CycleLoss src->tgt->src
-  * CycleLoss tgt->src->src
+  * Cross Domain aka CycleLoss tgt->src->src
   * Adversarial Loss
+* Note: for the first epoch, the Cross Domain uses word-by-word translation using MUSE; then later they switch to the model itself as backtranslation
 * Results On WMT fr-en 14.3 while supervised is 26.1; de-en is 13.3 while supervvised is 25.6

 ### 3. [Unsupervised neural machine translation with weight sharing](https://arxiv.org/pdf/1804.09057.pdf) {% cite yang2018unsupervised %}

-+ Artetxe et al 2017 use a shared encoder; but seperate decoders.
-Lample et al 2017 share a single encoder and single decoder (fully shared).
++ {% cite artetxe2017unsupervised%} use a shared encoder; but seperate decoders. {% cite lample2017unsupervised %} share a single encoder and single decoder (fully shared).
 + Conjecture: Fully shared is not  good, since languages have different syntax; completely different is also not good, since forcing common latent space is hard.
 We want to something in the middle: partial sharing.
 + Encoder: share the higher layers; allow the lower layers (close to embeddings) to be different
 + Decoder share the lower layers; allow the higher layers (close to generator module) to be different
   + Question: Decoder too has input embedding too just like encoder, but they are okay shared?
 Maybe: since word embeddings are in common latent space
-+ Two kinds of adversarial discriminators are built in:
++ Two kinds of adversarial discriminators were built in:
   + Prior work (Yang et all 2017, same first author): "Improving Neural Machine Translation with Conditional Sequence Generative Adversarial Nets"
   + Loss is modified to include regular loss + GAN reward
   + Two Discriminators: Local (encoded repr of source & target are indistinguishable), Global (model generated sentences are indistinguishable from human generated sentences)